Freemason Membership Requirements

 Beginning the Process of Becoming a Freemason

 - You will need to contact your local lodge.
-You may be able to receive contact information by simply looking in the telephone book for the lodge nearest you and placing a phone call.
+You may be able to receive contact information by simply searching on Google for the lodge nearest you for contact information.

 - If you know a man who is currently a Mason, you may ask him to provide you a petition for membership.